 Other parties kept calm over this issue, but Imran Khan (PTI chief and former cricketer) kept pushing harder.
-Imran demanded Nawaz’s resignation to insure a free and fair trial under the Supreme Court.
+Imran demanded Nawaz’s resignation to ensure a free and fair trial in the Supreme Court.

 After 126 hearing for over a year, 1 five-member bench passed its verdict on April 20th, 2017.

 Two judges of the five-member apex bench ruled against PM Sharif, saying he should be disqualified as he cannot be considered ‘honest’ and ‘truthful’.